 According to the Ministry of Agriculture and Rural Development (Sader), Lactuca sativa L, better known as lettuce, is a soft-tasting plant, usually of an intense green color that gradually lightens towards the trunk and darkens towards the tip. of the sheet.

 In Mexico, the production of lettuce makes it available all year round, although there is greater availability in two periods: from February to April and from July to August.

 The consumption of the vegetable is usually fresh in countless recipes and as a base for salads.
 In the last years, four types and/or varieties were harvested in the country: Baby leaf, escarole, orejona, and Romana.

 The baby leaf is a vegetable considered special because it is oriented to the segment of the gourmet market, due to its diversity of textures and colors, which is produced in the state of Baja California.

-Meanwhile, the escarole type is easy to digest, depurative and diuretic.
-It is the vegetable with the highest content of folic acid; the orejona has its long leaves that hug the stem, crisp and dark green in color, and like other lettuce, around 17 percent is protein, while the Roman is the most common, with long, round, crispy leaves, and of smooth and watery flavor.
+Meanwhile, the escarole type is easy to digest, depurative, and diuretic.
+It is the vegetable with the highest content of folic acid; the orejona has its long leaves that hug the stem, crisp and dark green, and like other lettuce, around 17 percent is protein, while the Roman is the most common, with long, round, crispy leaves, and of smooth and watery flavor.